 Lake Scugog Fishing

-There are ten different species of fish known to inhabit Lake Scugog.
-These include the mighty Muskellunge, which is commonly referred to as a Musky.
-Scugog is known to have a healthy population of Musky and those who fish them often refer to themselves as Musky hunters.
-Fishing for Musky is strictly catch and release.
+There are many different species of fish known to inhabit Lake Scugog.
+These include the mighty Muskellunge, which is commonly referred to as a Muskie.
+Scugog is known to have a healthy population of Muskie and those who fish them often refer to themselves as Muskie hunters.

-Largemouth and Smallmouth bass are both abundant in Lake Scugog, in fact it has been often said to be a “bass factory”.
+Largemouth and Smallmouth bass are both abundant in Lake Scugog.
+In fact, the lake has often been said to be a “bass factory”.
 Bass are often called bucketmouths, smallies or bronzebacks.
-Although there are more Largemouth than Smallmouth bass in Scugog, it is not uncommon to hook into a 4-5 pounder of either species.
+There are more Largemouth than Smallmouth bass in Scugog.

-Finally, if you are ever near the shores of Scugog in May, you may notice large numbers of carp spawning; jumping and swirling around in t waters at the shorelines and in shallow bays throughout the lake.
+Finally, if you are ever near the shores of Scugog in May/June, you may notice large numbers of carp spawning.
+They jump and swirl around in the waters at the shorelines and in shallow bays throughout the lake.

 Please enjoy and respect the fishing opportunities that Lake Scugog has to offer.